aaronparker/aaronparker.github.io/_posts/2015-08-02-folder-redirection-2015-part-1.md

 Why does Folder Redirection continue to a topic of discussion?
 With the release of Windows 10, Folder Redirection will continue to remain a component of the enterprise desktop, as the basic architecture in Windows that requires it, has not changed.
 A Windows profile still contains user folders such as Documents, Desktop, etc. that need to be protected.
 Additionally the basic structure of the profile has not changed.

-From our perspective, we&#8217;re interested in providing our audience with an overview of the pitfalls and challenges involved in implementing folder redirection, providing tips and tricks for managing folder redirection performance effectively and putting forward some potential alternatives.
+From our perspective, we're interested in providing our audience with an overview of the pitfalls and challenges involved in implementing folder redirection, providing tips and tricks for managing folder redirection performance effectively and putting forward some potential alternatives.

 Just as we continue to discuss printing in VDI and SBC environments because users still print, so to shall the discussion around folder redirection continue.